 Currently RSS is routinely being used for the following modes:

-Commissioning will be continued in the near future for the polarimetry and dual-etalon Fabry-Perot modes (currently stalled).
-For current sensitivity and throughput issues refer to Sections 4.3 and 7.5, and Figure 7.
+Commissioning is continuing on MOS, polarimetry (currently stalled), and dual-etalon Fabry-Perot modes.
+For current sensitivity and throughput issues refer to Sections 4.3 and 7.5, and Figure 5.

 should be used to determine the optimal grating angle and slit-width for an observation.
 Note also that a feature of VPH gratings is that the resolution and wavelength range of an object depends on the distance of the target from the optical axis.
 While this is not an issue for long-slit spectroscopy, it will affect multi-object spectroscopy (see Section 7.4.4 for more details).